 Amazon and Zappos’ generous return policies have had a positive impact on their thriving businesses.
 In fact, Zappos’ most loyal customers are also the ones with the highest return rates.

 So what must an online retailer do?
 Make sure the after-buying experience is as simple and easy as the buying experience.

-- Put a link to your return policy in a prominent place on your home page.
+- Put a link to your return policy in a prominent place on your home page and product pages.
 Don’t make customers hunt for it.
 Treat it as an integral aspect of your unique value proposition.

 - Clearly communicate your return policy.
 Let customers know what products they can return, whether they get a full refund or store credit, how long they have to make a return, and if return shipping is free.